tarwn/lessthandot-hugo/blogs/content/posts/2009-10-07-to-sa-or-not-to-sa.md

 That does a few things for you.
 First it resets the password frequently enough it is less likely to be compromised.
 Two, if it is somehow used by some person that you trusted with your life, whatever they used it on will break.
 I love that moment when it does to 😉 Out come the lashes with a wet noodle!

 Last point I wanted to talk about is the fact that SA should never be the account you go to in order to save your ass.
 Yes, I really meant to be that direct on that statement.
 You as a DBA are in charge of securing the database servers.
 That means you have to secure your path into them for disasters and recovery points as well.
 This means the thought process must be handled of a complete loss of active directory and most accounts that would be typical or default to SQL Server.
 The SA account is default and that being said can be a point of disaster itself.
 In the least you should have an account on SQL Authentication that you can utilize for single user controls or dedicated admin connections.
 Trust me from experience of having these things break.
-You don't want to be google'ing, “How do I recover the sa password”
+You don't want to be google'ing, "How do I recover the sa password"

 Happy is the DBA that protects from disaster!